TotalGriffLock/pyCECpi/README.md

 Use the Raspberry pi imager to get your OS onto the SD card with your wifi details set, and boot up the pi
 Update your OS!
 install pyCEC as per the instructions in konikvranik's repo
-install the systemd python library
+install the systemd and psutil python library
+apt install python3-systemd python3-psutil
 copy pycec.service from this repo into /etc/systemd/service - edit it if you want to fix the IP that pycec listens on, or change the port
 copy pystats.service from this repo into /etc/systemd/service copy pystats.py and clearoled.py into /usr/local/bin and make sure they are marked executable